 After bathing, encourage them to wrap in a cloth robe or bath sheet rather than toweling off.

 Look for ways to reduce stress in their life.

 Call the provider if breathing is:

-- The muscles and cords will stand out in the neck or the chest walls rather than the abdomen will move when inhaling (or both).
+The muscles and cords will stand out in the neck or the chest walls rather than the abdomen (diaphragm) moving when inhaling.

 Call 9-1-1 if they have unusual or unexplained chest pain (i.e., not from coughing).